tgstation/tgstation/README.md

 If you are proposing multiple changes, which change many different aspects of the code, you are to section them off into different pull requests in order to easily review them and to deny/accept the changes that are deemed acceptable.

-If your pull request is accepted, the code you add is no longer yours but everyones, everyone is free to work on it but you are also free to object to any changes being made, which will be noted by a headcoder.
+If your pull request is accepted, the code you add is no longer yours but everyones, everyone is free to work on it but you are also free to object to any changes being made, which will be noted by a Project Lead.

 **Getting Started**